MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

     Since an `AnimatedEntity` performs its recorded animation [locally](#local-transforms), entities with recorded animations can be children of other `AnimatedEntity`s.

     This means you can hand-animate a wheel to rotate, duplicate the wheel, set the wheels as children to car, and then hand-animate the car to drive around.
 You can also script your car to animate on cue by calling `start()` on the car and its wheels on the same frame.

+!!!
+Hint Nested animations can be triggered all at once
+    If an `AnimatedEntity` is a group that has the "Animate Group" property enabled, when `play()`, `pause()`, or `stop()` is called on the group, all descendants of that group that are `AnimatedEntity`s will also have the corresponding play/pause/stop method called on them, even if they are not immediate children.

 ### Interactive Entities